pulumi/terraform-provider-fastly/website/docs/r/service_dictionary_items_v1.html.markdown

 ### Supporting API and UI dictionary updates with ignore_changes

 The following example demonstrates how the lifecycle `ignore_changes` field can be used to suppress updates against the items in a dictionary.
-If, after your first deploy, the Fastly API or UI is to be used to manage items in a dictionary, then this will stop Terraform realigning the remote state with the initial set of dictionary items defined in your HCL.
+If, after your first deploy, the Fastly API or UI is to be used to manage items in a dictionary, then this will stop the provider realigning the state with the initial set of dictionary items defined in your application.

 ```hcl
 ...